 It is unlawful for any person to obtain any alcoholic beverages from any person, licensed to sell alcohol beverages for consumption by any person less than 21 years of age, knowing that the person is under 21 years of age.
 (1982, ch.
 844, ch.
 6, section 1; ch.
 367)

-401A Furnishing alcoholic beverages for consumption to person known to be under age 21 the person less than 21 years of age.
+401A Furnishing alcoholic beverages for consumption to person known to be under age 21

 In general - Except as provided in subsection (b) of this section, a person may not furnish any alcoholic beverage to another person if: